Is it time to renew your liquor sales licence?

 Important Application Reminders

 - For PDF forms completed online or offline, please ensure ALL the input information has printed out on your application.

-- For PDF forms filled-in by hand, please ensure you PRINT legibly in black ink.
+- For PDF forms filled-in by hand, please ensure you PRINT legibly in ink.

 - Please ensure ALL required questions are completed.
 Incomplete, improperly completed or unsigned applications will be returned to applicant.

 - Do not email application forms.
 Mail application(s) along with ALL supporting documents to: